Richard Harris

 Richard St John Francis Harris (1 October 1930 – 25 October 2002) was an Irish actor and singer.
-Having studied at the London Academy of Music and Dramatic Art he rose to prominence as an icon of the British New Wave.
-He's received numerous accolades including the Cannes Film Festival Award for Best Actor, and a Grammy Award.
-In 2020, he was listed at number 3 on The Irish Times's list of Ireland's greatest film actors.
+Having studied at the London Academy of Music and Dramatic Art, he rose to prominence as an icon of the British New Wave.
+He received numerous accolades including the Cannes Film Festival Award for Best Actor, a Grammy Award, and a Golden Globe.
+In 2020 he was listed at number 3 on The Irish Times's list of Ireland's greatest film actors.

-He received two Academy Award for Best Actor nominations for his performances in This Sporting Life (1963), and The Field (1991).
-Other notables roles include in The Guns of Navarone (1961), Red Desert (1964), A Man Called Horse (1970), Cromwell (1970), Unforgiven (1992), Gladiator (2000), and The Count of Monte Cristo (2002).
-He gained acclaim for his role as Albus Dumbledore in the first two Harry Potter films: Harry Potter and the Philosopher's Stone (2001) and Harry Potter and the Chamber of Secrets (2002), the latter of which was his final film role.
+Harris received two Academy Award for Best Actor nominations for his performances in This Sporting Life (1963), and The Field (1990).
+Other notable roles include in The Guns of Navarone (1961), Red Desert (1964), A Man Called Horse (1970), Cromwell (1970), Unforgiven (1992), Gladiator (2000), and The Count of Monte Cristo (2002).
+He gained cross-generational acclaim for his role as Albus Dumbledore in the first two Harry Potter films: Harry Potter and the Philosopher's Stone (2001) and Harry Potter and the Chamber of Secrets (2002), the latter of which was his final film role.

-He portrayed King Arthur in the 1967 film Camelot for which he received the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+He portrayed King Arthur in the 1967 film Camelot based on the Lerner and Loewe musical of the same name.
+For his performance, he received the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 He reprised the role in the 1981 Broadway musical revival.
-He received a Laurence Olivier Award for Best Actor for his role in Henry IV (1991).
+He received a Laurence Olivier Award for Best Actor nomination for his role in Pirandello's Henry IV (1991).

 Harris received a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie nomination for his role in The Snow Goose (1971).
 Harris had a number-one singing hit in Australia, Jamaica and Canada, and a top-ten hit in the United Kingdom, Ireland, and the United States with his 1968 recording of Jimmy Webb's song "MacArthur Park".
-He earned a Grammy Award for Best Male Pop Vocal Performance for the song.
+He received a Grammy Award for Best Male Pop Vocal Performance nomination for the song.